jnnnik/geisterbahn/README.md

 #### Page Object

-`page` is basically just an instance of Puppeteer's [Page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page), however slightly modified in a small number of ways, that I'll go into a bit of detail right now.
+`page` is basically just an instance of Puppeteer's [Page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page), however slightly modified in a small number of ways, which I'll go into a bit of detail about right now.

 | Page function | Description |
 | - | - |